Code Binding

 Binding the WireBootstrap Angular component directly through code gives the implementation more control over when and how the binding takes place.

-This section builds on the example discussed in the previous section of this documentation.
+This section builds on the property binding example discussed in the previous section of this documentation.

 To bind the component directly, start with the same HTML markup on the page view's HTML template for the component's container.